-The components that comprise the remuneration paid, for any reason and in any form, during the 2015 fiscal year in favor of the following persons are listed by name below: (i) the members of the Board of Directors; (ii) the General Manager of Central Corporate Functions; and (iii) the members of the Board of Statutory Auditors; the same information is provided in the aggregate for the other executives with strategic responsibilities.
+The components that comprise the remuneration paid, for any reason and in any form, during the 2016 fiscal year in favor of the following persons are listed by name below: (i) the members of the Board of Directors; (ii) the General Manager of Central Corporate Functions; and (iii) the members of the Board of Statutory Auditors; the same information is provided in the aggregate for the other executives with strategic responsibilities.

 The Meeting of Stockholders of April 24, 2015 appointed the Board of Directors and the Board of Statutory Auditors that will remain in office for three years, until the approval of the financial statements as at December 31, 2017.
-The following section of this Report provides information on all the people that have held the office of Director or Statutory Auditor also for only part of the fiscal year; unless specified otherwise, the offices indicated in the following paragraph have been held for the whole of 2015.
+The following section of this Report provides information on all the people that have held the office of Director or Statutory Auditor also for only part of the fiscal year; unless specified otherwise, the offices indicated in the following paragraph have been held for the whole of 2016.

-- 1. Leonardo Del Vecchio (Chairman of the Board of Directors) received: (i) "basic" remuneration as a director of Luxottica; and (ii) "additional" remuneration for acting as Chairman of the Board in accordance with article 2389, paragraph 3, of the Italian Civil Code. - 2.
+- 1. Leonardo Del Vecchio (Executive Chairman of the Board of Directors) received: (i) "basic" remuneration as a director of Luxottica; and (ii) "additional" remuneration for acting as Chairman of the Board in accordance with article 2389, paragraph 3, of the Italian Civil Code. - 2.
 Luigi Francavilla (Vice-Chairman of the Board of Directors) received: (i) "basic" remuneration as a director of Luxottica; (ii) "additional" remuneration for acting as Vice-Chairman of the Company in accordance with article 2389, paragraph 3, of the Italian Civil Code; and (iii) remuneration for acting as Chairman of the subsidiary company, Luxottica S.r.l. - 3.
-Massimo Vian (CEO for Product and Operations; also holding the office of CEO for Markets ad interim until January 19, 2015) received: (i) "basic" remuneration as a director of Luxottica; (ii) "additional" remuneration for acting as CEO of the Company in accordance with article 2389, paragraph 3, of the Italian Civil Code; (iii) fixed remuneration as a manager employed by the Company; (iv) MBO variable remuneration for 2015; and (v) supplementary accident insurance and other non-monetary benefits.

-On March 2, 2015, Mr. Vian was awarded 20,000 shares pursuant to the 2012 Performance Shares Plan.
-During 2015, he was designated as a beneficiary of the ordinary and extraordinary allocation of shares under the 2015 Performance Shares Plan incentive plan and was awarded a total of 134,400 shares.
+Francesco Milleri (Vice-Chairman of the Board of Directors) received: (i) "basic" remuneration as a director of Luxottica as of March 1, 2016, date on which he was co-opted by the Board of Directors; (ii) "additional" remuneration for acting as Vice-Chairman of the Company in accordance with article 2389, paragraph 3, of the Italian Civil Code as of April 29, 2016, date on which he was appointed as Vice-Chairman. - 4.
+Massimo Vian (CEO for Product and Operations) received: (i) "basic" remuneration as a director of Luxottica; (ii) "additional" remuneration for acting as CEO of the Company in accordance with article 2389, paragraph 3, of the Italian Civil Code; (iii) fixed remuneration as a manager employed by the Company; (iv) MBO variable remuneration for 2016; and (v) supplementary accident insurance and other non-monetary benefits.
+On March 1, 2016, Mr. Vian was awarded 17,000 shares pursuant to the 2013 Performance Shares Plan.
+On October 24, 2016, he was granted a bonus of EUR 3,900,000 under the LTI Cash Plan 2016 2019. - 5.
+Marina Brogi (Director and member of the Human Resources Committee) received: "basic" remuneration as a director of Luxottica; (ii) "additional" remuneration as member of the Committee. - 6.
+Luigi Feola (Director) only received the "basic" remuneration as a director of Luxottica. - 7.
+Elisabetta Magistretti (Director and Chairwoman of the Control and Risk Committee) received: (i) "basic" remuneration as a director of Luxottica; and (ii) "additional" remuneration as Chairwoman of the Control and Risk Committee. - 8.
+Mario Notari (Director and member of the Human Resources Committee) received: (i) "basic" remuneration as a director of Luxottica; and (ii) "additional" remuneration as

-4. Adil Mehboob-Khan (Director since January 19, 2015; since January 19, 2015 CEO for Markets; ceased on January 29th 2016) received: (i) "basic" remuneration as a director of Luxottica; (ii) "additional" remuneration for acting as CEO of the Company in accordance with article 2389, paragraph 3, of the Italian Civil Code; (iii) fixed remuneration as a manager employed by the Company; (iv) MBO variable remuneration for 2015; and (v) supplementary accident insurance and other non-monetary benefits. (vi) an Entry Fee as CEO of the Company.